FBI: Polygamous leader had 20 wives, many of them minors

 He demanded that his followers confess publicly for any indiscretions, and shared those confessions widely, according to the FBI affidavit.
 He claimed the punishments, which ranged from a time out to public shaming and sexual activity, came from the Lord, the affidavit states.

 The children identified by their initials in court documents have said little to authorities.
-The three children found in the trailer Bateman was hauling through Flagstaff — which had a makeshift toilet, a couch, camping chairs and no ventilation — told authorities they didn't have any health or medical needs, a police report stated.
+The three girls found in the trailer Bateman was hauling through Flagstaff — which had a makeshift toilet, a couch, camping chairs and no ventilation — told authorities they didn't have any health or medical needs, a police report stated.
+All three were between the ages of 11 and 14.

 None of the girls placed in state custody in Arizona disclosed sexual abuse by Bateman during forensic interviews, though one said she was present during sexual activity, according to the FBI affidavit.
 But the girls often wrote in journals that were seized by the FBI.
 In them, several of the girls referenced intimate interactions with Bateman.
 Authorities believe the older girls influenced the younger ones not to talk about Bateman, the FBI said.